Types of steps and where they come from

 Every page view in WordPress executes hundreds if not thousands of actions (discrete opportunities to execute custom code) or filters (opportunities to modify the value of a variable before it is used in other code) and Gravity Flow is no exception.
 Each action and filter Gravity Flow provides (as well as those for all its’ extensions) is documented with some of the more common examples of their usage.

-Picking two of the more popular hooks to demonstrate the flexibility which they provide:
+Picking two of the more popular hooks to demonstrate the flexibility that they provide:

 This is a filter that allows you to customize which assignee(s) can complete a step when the default select/routing options don’t quite fit.
 An example might be a sales funnel workflow where a combination of field values need to be combined to determine who should approve the project start.